xiangxinyue/xiangxinyue.github.io/about.md

 - Transferred the backend to use the Node.js and MongoDB.

-**Software Automation Engineer Consultant, HLH LLP Chartered Professional Accountants **
+**Software Automation Engineer Consultant, HLH LLP Chartered Professional Accountants.
+June 2020 - Sep 2020**

 - Robotic Automation Processing.